 If you’re looking for breathtaking night sky views and daytime vistas, there’s nowhere quite like Arches National Park.
 It’s immediately obvious what makes this natural wonderland worth protecting – and that includes the sky at night.
-This is part of why Arches is a prime stargazing destination, and many people plan Arches stargazing trips each year.
+This is part of why Arches is one of the best national parks for stargazing, and many people plan Arches stargazing trips each year.

 I had the chance to visit Arches National Park as part of a trip to Moab in February 2020.
 It was bitterly cold in a classic desert winter way, but also a crowd-free way to visit one of the nation’s most popular national parks.